 The set built by the Society, reflected the period accurately, Congratulations must go to the Props team who after each scene change ensured that the set became more disreputable and messed up with screwed-up paper, peanut shells and banana skins.

 A good evening’s entertainment.

-The Ghost Train
+The Ghost Train, June 2012